 Christmas is coming!
 Worry not….

 After shaking the sand out of your flip-flops and bathing suit, it’s time to start planning for the next big thing.
 No, not Thanksgiving, Christmas!
-With less than four months to go planning your décor and entertainment for Christmas cannot be left to the last minute.
-We’ve put together some of the trends that are shaping this coming season in order to make your Christmas celebrations a success.
+With less than four months to go planning your Christmas decorations and entertainment for Christmas cannot be left to the last minute.
+We’ve put together some of the Christmas decorations trends that are shaping this coming season in order to make your Christmas celebrations a success.

 This theme draws from the cultural motifs and tradition designs of northern Europe and Central America.
 It emphases hand crafted styles and folk patterns.